openconfig/featureprofiles/feature/security/gnsi/credentialz/tests/ssh_password_login_disallowed/README.md

 ## Procedure

+* Create a ssh CA keypair with `ssh-keygen -f /tmp/ca`
+* Create a user keypair with `ssh-keygen -t ed25519`
+* Sign the user public key into a certificate using the CA using `ssh-keygen -s /tmp/ca -I testuser -n principal_name -V +52w user.pub`.
+You will find your certificate ending in `-cert.pub`
-* Set DUT TrustedUserCAKeys using gnsi.Credentialz to the previously created CA
+* Set DUT TrustedUserCAKeys using gnsi.Credentialz with the CA public key
 * Set a username of `testuser` with a password of `i$V5^6IhD*tZ#eg1G@v3xdVZrQwj` using gnsi.Credentialz
 * Set DUT authentication types to permit only public key (PUBKEY) using gnsi.Credentialz
 * Set DUT authorized_users for `testuser` with a principal of `my_principal` (configured above